petter-holmberg/elements/README.md

 `none_of` takes a loadable range and a unary predicate.
 It checks if none of the values in the range satisfies the predicate.
 `any_of` takes a loadable range and a unary predicate.
 It checks if any value in the range satisfies the predicate.

-## Transformations
+## Transformations and Actions

+`power_unary` takes a `Transformation` or `Action`, a starting value of its `Return_type`, and a non-negative `Integer`.
+It invokes the `Transformation` or `Action` as many times as given by the `Integer`.
-`distance` takes a `Transformation` and two values of the its `Return_type`, where the second value is reachable from the first.
+`distance` takes a `Transformation` or `Action` and two values of the its `Return_type`, where the second value is reachable from the first.
 It returns the number of invocations of the transformation it takes to go from the first to the second value.
-`collision_point` takes a `Transformation`, a starting value of its `Return_type`, and a unary `Predicate`.
+`collision_point` takes a `Transformation` or `Action`, a starting value of its `Return_type`, and a unary `Predicate`.
 It returns the terminal point (if the transformation is terminating) or the collision point of the transformation (if the transformation is non-terminating).
 The collision point is the value where the transformation (starting with the given starting value) applied n times equals the transformation applied 2n + 1 times.
 The predicate guards against going outside of the transformation's definition space.
-`collision_point_nonterminating_orbit` takes a `Transformation` and a starting value of its `Return_type`.
+`collision_point_nonterminating_orbit` takes a `Transformation` or `Action` and a starting value of its `Return_type`.
 The transformation has to be total or nonterminating for the given value.
-`is_terminating` takes a `Transformation`, a starting value of its `Return_type`, and a unary `Predicate`.
+`is_terminating` takes a `Transformation` or `Action`, a starting value of its `Return_type`, and a unary `Predicate`.
 It determines if the given transformation is terminating.
-`is_circular` takes a `Transformation`, a starting value of its `Return_type`, and a unary `Predicate`.
+`is_circular` takes a `Transformation` or `Action`, a starting value of its `Return_type`, and a unary `Predicate`.
 It determines if the given transformation is circular.
-`is_circular_nonterminating_orbit` takes a `Transformation` and a starting value of its `Return_type`.
+`is_circular_nonterminating_orbit` takes a `Transformation` or `Action` and a starting value of its `Return_type`.
 The transformation has to be total or nonterminating for the given value.
 It determines if the given transformation is circular.
-`connection_point` takes a `Transformation`, a starting value of its `Return_type`, and a unary `Predicate`.
+`connection_point` takes a `Transformation` or `Action`, a starting value of its `Return_type`, and a unary `Predicate`.
 It returns the connection point of the transformation, i.e. the point where a cycle starts, or the terminal element for a terminating transformation.
-`connection_point_nonterminating_orbit` takes a `Transformation` and a starting value of its `Return_type`.
+`connection_point_nonterminating_orbit` takes a `Transformation` or `Action` and a starting value of its `Return_type`.
 It returns the connection point of the transformation, i.e. the point where a cycle starts, or the terminal element for a terminating transformation.
-`orbit_structure` takes a `Transformation`, a starting value of its `Return_type`, and a unary `Predicate`.
+`orbit_structure` takes a `Transformation` or `Action`, a starting value of its `Return_type`, and a unary `Predicate`.
 It returns a structure that measures all orbit sizes.
-`orbit_structure_nonterminating_orbit` takes a `Transformation` and a starting value of its `Return_type`.
+`orbit_structure_nonterminating_orbit` takes a `Transformation` or `Action` and a starting value of its `Return_type`.
 It returns a structure that measures all orbit sizes.

 ## Zipping/Unzipping